EarlyByrdTeam/megatron-site/index.md

 2. Transform – Normalize metadata formats, ensure consistent labeling, and remove corrupted or incomplete samples.
 Apply domain-specific transformations (e.g., resizing, intensity normalization, coordinate transforms) to unify datasets for downstream training.

-3. Load - Store the processed data in a standardized directory structure to enable easy of loading using standard dataloaders.
+3. Load - Store the processed data in a standardized directory structure to enable ease of loading using standard dataloaders.

 This pipeline ensures that the downstream model is trained on high-quality, standardized input that can generalize across modalities.